How To Host A Tea Party

 As the tea party continues check that the tea stays hot and make fresh pots of tea as necessary.

 Party favours are never necessary but always a nice addition to any party.
 A great party favour for a tea party would be a vintage tea cup to take home.
 Another nice option would be a box of your favourite tea, perhaps with a few homemade cookies with it.
 Any small item that goes with our theme of a tea party would be a lovely take home gift.
+These are especially nice if you’re tea party is for a baby shower or a birthday celebration.

 With all these ideas on how to host a tea party at home, life really is a party!